-At Community Congress Workshops this past fall, citizens got to map what they want their future Buffalo Niagara to look like in forty years.
-As work on the analysis continues, trends and common themes are emerging from an analysis of the 57 maps citizens across the region created at the November 2013 workshops.
+At Community Congress Workshops this past fall and Workshops on the Road this past winter, citizens got to map what they want their future Buffalo Niagara to look like in forty years.
+Trends and common priorities emerged from an analysis of the 115 maps citizens across the region created at the 2013 Workshops.

 Ways You Can Get Involved in One Region Forward Right Now